alex-isv/solutions-engineering/AMD/AI/Deploying_open-webui-ollama_in_AMD-based_RKE2-cluster.md

 tolerations: []
 topologySpreadConstraints: []
 ````
 Modify according to your setup.
+For the storageClass, longhorn can be used as well.

 Check deployed pods from Workloads: